alanwest/otel-instrumenting-libraries/README.md

 This repository contains two libraries that have been instrumented with the .NET `Activity` class.

 1. `LegacyInstrumentedLibrary` is instrumented using `DiagnosticListener`.
     * Separate OpenTelemetry instrumentation needs to be provided for this library and requires a dependency on the OpenTelemetry API.
+Often the OpenTelemetry instrumentation would not be in the library itself, but in this example it is in the `LegacyInstrumentedLibrary.Instrumentation` namespace.
 2. `ActivitySourceInstrumentedLibrary` is instrumented using the new `ActivitySource` API not yet GA.
     * No dependency on OpenTelemetry is required.
     * It takes a dependency on the preview package of [`System.Diagnostics.DiagnosticSource`](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource/5.0.0-preview.7.20364.11) which exposes the new `ActivitySource` API.